 Arabic Curriculum Coordinator

-She earned her Bachelor of Science in Elementary Education from the University of Arizona and received her K-8 Teaching certificate.
-She felt she was missing a critical component that could solidify her philosophy as an inspiring and effective teacher.
-She then earned her Master of Arts in Language, Reading, and Culture from the University of Arizona where she worked with Dr. Kathy Short, a pioneer of teaching through inquiry and children’s literature.
+Ms. Fatima Abdulkazem holds a Bachelor of Science in Elementary Education, and a Master of Arts in Language, Reading, and Culture, both from the University of Arizona in Tucson, Arizona.
+Her mentor for her Master’s program was Dr. Kathy Short, a world-renowned pioneer of enhanced teaching through inquiry and children’s literature.